StinaAxelsson/milestone-p1/README.md

 ## Media
 * All of the images of music-albums and of Tommy I got sent from my brother or taken from his other sites and social media, like soundcloud, facebook and google.
-* The background for the music section I found on google images (found the link)
+* The background for the music section I found on google images https://getwallpapers.com/wallpaper/full/6/1/5/393909.jpg
-* The background of the event section i found at google images (link)
+* The background of the event section i found at google images https://favpng.com/png_view/map-european-union-world-map-clip-art-png/Bxgne1CC
 * Spotify music player I embedded from Spotify.
 <hr>